Wisdom Teeth Removal

 Once the wisdom tooth is out, a blood clot will form as the bleeding slows down.
 We will also use gauze to help us minimize the bleeding.

 Prior to your appointment, be sure that you brush, floss, and use mouthwash.
 After you have your wisdom teeth removed, you may not be able to brush and floss for a few days while your mouth heals from the procedure.

 Wisdom teeth surgery is an outpatient surgery, so you will be free to go home shortly after the extraction.
 You must have someone drive you to and from your appointment as you will not be able to drive safely after the anesthesia.

 Be sure to follow the home care instructions that we provide you.
 There are some minor post-surgical complications to look out for, including dry socket and infection.
 In some cases, we may prescribe a round of antibiotics as a precaution.

 The sooner your wisdom teeth are removed, the less likely you are to experience complications related to the teeth.
-If your wisdom teeth are coming in or you simply want to learn more about this procedure, call us today at 614-870-3337.
+If your wisdom teeth are coming in or you simply want to learn more about this procedure, contact us online or call us today at 614-870-3337.